dataspace4health-lu/helm-data-contract/README.md

 ![Product Overview](docs/Gaia-X%20Data%20Exchange%20Logging%20Overviewpng.png)

 ### Missing Implementation
-1. Token Validation Endpoint (/log/token/validate)
+1. **Token Validation Endpoint (/log/token/validate)**
-- Purpose: This endpoint is supposed to validate a token by returning detailed information about the token, such as the log ID, transaction ID, contract ID, and expiration time.
+- **Purpose**: This endpoint is supposed to validate a token by returning detailed information about the token, such as the log ID, transaction ID, contract ID, and expiration time.
-- Current Mocked Response: A hardcoded response with static token validation data is used.
+- **Current Mocked Response**: A hardcoded response with static token validation data is used.
-- Where Used: Inside the dct gateway file, the function getLogToken calls this endpoint to validate tokens.
+- **Where Used**: Inside the dct gateway file, the function getLogToken calls this endpoint to validate tokens.
+- **Part of**: Data Contract Transaction

-2. Key Retrieval (Provider/Consumer) (/get-key?did=did:provider:key:123/consumer:key:123)
+2. **Key Retrieval (Provider/Consumer) (/get-key?did=did:provider:key:123/consumer:key:123)**
-- Purpose: This endpoint is supposed to retrieve the public key associated with a specific provider.
+- **Purpose**: This endpoint is supposed to retrieve the public key associated with a specific provider.
-- Current Mocked Response: A static response returning the provider's public key details, such as the key ID and controller.
+- **Current Mocked Response**: A static response returning the provider's public key details, such as the key ID and controller.
+- **Part of**: Trusted Service